Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Seattle has combined with its opponent to score over 5.5 goals in 56 of 94 games this season.
+- Seattle has played 56 games this season with over 5.5 goals.

-- The Stars are 20-7 this season when favored on the moneyline.
+- The Stars have won 74.1% of their games when favored on the moneyline this season (20-7).

-- The Kraken have claimed an upset victory in nine, or 37.5%, of the 24 games they have played while the underdog this season.
+- The Kraken have been an underdog in 24 games this season, with nine upset wins (37.5%).

-- Seattle is 7-5 when it is the underdog by +140 or longer on the moneyline.
+- Seattle has gone 7-5 when bookmakers have listed them as underdogs of +140 or longer on the moneyline.

 Stars Player Props